populationgenomics/ClinvArbitration/README.md

 ---

 At CPG we leverage Hail, a python-based analysis framework which leverages Apache Spark to perform distributed computation.
-This repository contains a number of scripts which are designed to be run using Hail, and can either be executed once hail is installed, or using a public Hail Docker image, sourced from [DockerHub](https://hub.docker.com/r/hailgenetics/hail/tags).
+This repository contains a number of scripts which were initially designed to be run using Hail, and can either be executed once hail is installed, or using a public Hail Docker image, sourced from [DockerHub](https://hub.docker.com/r/hailgenetics/hail/tags).
 A Dockerfile included in this repository will build a custom image capable of locally executing all scripts.

 Our aim with this repository is to carry out a periodic reprocessing of ClinVar data, and to make the results available to the wider community in a range of formats.
 We hope that this will be useful to others who are working with ClinVar data, and that it will be a useful resource for those who are working on similar projects.